Seattle Dragons unveil XFL uniforms, which get thumbs up from two players

 "It definitely meant a lot," said Williams, who had 162 receptions at UW, fifth-most in school history.
 "Especially with all the ups and downs that I went through at UW, and for them to see me and recognize me as a legend meant a lot to me."

 Williams and Silvers will join their teammates Thursday for phase one of team activities.
-The team’s first game is Feb.
+The team's first game is Feb.
 8 at the D.C.
-Guardians.
+Defenders.